apache/sling-org-apache-sling-kickstart/Readme.md

 module and creates an executable JAR file (for now).
 It is also a test case for the Sling Kickstart Maven Plugin as it uses it to launch a Launchpad Ready Rule and Smoke tests.
+The Kickstart is using an embedded Sling Feature Archive to launch Sling and so the Kicstart can be started w/o having access to the internet.

 ## Build